Prime Minister of Canada: Role and authority

-Because the prime minister is, in practice, the most politically powerful member of the Canadian government, they are sometimes erroneously thought to be Canada's head of state, (Note: A 2008 Ipsos-Reid poll found 42% of respondents thought the prime minister was head of state.) when, in fact, that role belongs to the Canadian monarch, represented by the governor general.
-The prime minister is, instead, the head of government and is responsible for advising the Crown on how to exercise much of the royal prerogative and its executive powers, which are governed by the written constitution and constitutional conventions.
+Because the prime minister is, in practice, the most politically powerful member of the Canadian government, he or she is sometimes erroneously thought to be Canada's head of state, (Note: A 2008 Ipsos-Reid poll found 42% of respondents thought the prime minister was head of state.) when in fact that role belongs to the Canadian monarch, represented by the governor general.
+The prime minister is instead the head of government and is responsible for advising the Crown on how to exercise much of the royal prerogative and its executive powers, which are governed by the written constitution and constitutional conventions.
 However, the function of the prime minister has evolved with increasing power.
 Today, per the doctrines of constitutional monarchy, the advice given by the prime minister is ordinarily binding, meaning the prime minister effectively carries out those duties ascribed to the sovereign or governor general, leaving the latter to act in predominantly ceremonial fashions.
-As such, the prime minister, supported by the Office of the Prime Minister (PMO), controls the appointments of many key figures in Canada's system of governance, including the governor general, the Cabinet, justices of the Supreme Court, senators, heads of Crown corporations, ambassadors and high commissioners, the provincial lieutenant governors, and approximately 3,100 other positions.
+As such, the prime minister, supported by the Office of the Prime Minister (P.M.O.), controls the appointments of many key figures in Canada's system of governance, including the governor general, the Cabinet, justices of the Supreme Court, senators, heads of Crown corporations, ambassadors and high commissioners, the provincial lieutenant governors, and approximately 3,100 other positions.
 Further, the prime minister plays a prominent role in the legislative process—with the majority of bills put before Parliament originating in the Cabinet.